 Welcome to Vancity!

-Vancouver is known for its natural beauty – surrounded by snow-capped mountains and deep blue Pacific Ocean – Vancouver is gorgeous if we do say so ourselves.
+Vancouver is known for its natural beauty – surrounded by snow-capped mountains and deep blue Pacific Ocean – Vancouver is a fantastic place to spend some time.
 With its emphasis on sustainability and liveability, Vancouver continuously ranks highly as one of the world’s greatest cities.
 Vancouver is also famously known as “Hollywood North” for its billion-dollar film and TV industry (we’re betting many of your favorite movies and TV shows are/were filmed in and around Metro Vancouver!).
-Having hosted the 2010 Olympics, Vancouver sure knows how to show a visitor a good time.

 But first, there are a few things you need to know when traveling to Canada, and specifically to Vancouver.
 Read these handy travel tips and our CanVanFAQ below for information to help make your travel arrangements.